This document introduces the Analytics Beta LTI as previously noted in the Canvas Release Notes (2018-10-27).

 Analytics Beta is an LTI tool that provides improved analytics for tracking student data using an interactive chart or table.
 Analytics Beta will eventually replace current course and account analytics.
 However, Analytics Beta and the current course Analytics functionality can be used concurrently.

-This feature allows all non-student roles to view improved analytics functionality and provide functional feedback for additional analytics development.
+This feature allows admin, instructor, TA, and designer roles to view improved analytics functionality and provide functional feedback for additional analytics development.

 - Feature Setup